 Rebecca Rebbe, assistant professor.
 Rebbe holds a Ph.D. in social welfare from University of Washington, MSW from Boston College, and master’s in education from Harvard University.
 She currently serves as an assistant professor of social work at the University of Southern California.
 Rebbe’s research interest examines community responses to child maltreatment through systems, laws, and policies.
 She has training in demographic methods and specializes in using population-based linked administrative datasets.
 Her research is informed by seven years of post-MSW practice working with families involved with the child welfare system, in both the public and private sectors.

-Millicent Robinson, post-doctoral student.
+Millicent Robinson, post-doctoral fellow.
 Robinson is currently a doctoral candidate and the Eugene V. Cota-Robles Fellow in the Department of Community Health Sciences at the University of California Los Angles (UCLA) Fielding School of Public Health.
 Before pursuing her Ph.D. at UCLA, she completed both her MPH/MSW at UNC-Chapel Hill in 2017.
 Robinson’s program of research focuses on investigating the life course biopsychosocial mechanisms that distinguish physical and mental health risk among Black women by addressing three key issues: culturally relevant coping; interconnections between physical and mental health; and ethnic heterogeneity among Black women.
 Robinson will work closely with assistant professor Rachel Goode, who will serve as her primary mentor.
 Robinson will contribute her expertise to help advance Goode’s current projects on treating binge eating, obesity and type 2 diabetes among African American women.

 New clinical instructors